shalinikannan23/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

+## EX 01 STUDY-OF-BASIC-DIGITAL-IC-S-AND-VERIFICATION-OF-TRUTH-TABLES-FOR-DIFFERENT-LOGIC-GATES-REALIZATION
 ### AIM:
-To study about the different digital IC’s and to verify the truth table in Quartus for the basic logic gates using Verilog programming.
+To study about the different digital logic gates and to verify the truth table in Quartus for the basic logic gates using Verilog programming.

 ### Equipments Required:
 Hardware – PCs, Cyclone II , USB flasher